-D:ff EDD 400 Character of Contract FDP 89 Difference between the proportions of central bank deposits in total balance sheet at current position and at Year 1.
+FDP 89 Difference between the proportions of central bank deposits in total balance sheet at current position and at Year 1.
 FDP 190 Share of Senior unsecured (HoldCo) instruments over total liabilities in one year FDP 90 Difference between the proportion of central bank deposits in total balance sheet at current position and at Year 2.
 FDP 191 Share of Other long-term unsecured instruments over total liabilities in one year FDP 91 Difference between the proportion of central bank deposits in total balance sheet at current position and at Year 3.
 FDP 192 Share of total long-term secured debt securities issued over total liabilities in one year FDP 92 Proportion of general government deposits in total liabilities - current position date FDP 193 Share of covered bonds over total liabilities in one year FDP 93 Difference between the proportions of general government deposits in total balance sheet at current position and at Year 1.
 FDP 194 Share of asset backed securities over total liabilities in one year FDP 94 Difference between the proportion of general government deposits in total balance sheet at current position and at Year 2.
 FDP 195 Public sector funding (repobased funding) as a proportion of total liabilities FDP 95 Difference between the proportion of general government deposits in total balance sheet at current position and at Year 3.
 FDP 196 Pricing spread for households and NFC FDP 96 Proportion of other financial corporations deposits in total liabilities - current position date FDP 197 Pricing spread for households and NFC in one year FDP 97 Difference between the proportions of other financial corporations deposits in total balance sheet at current position and at Year 1.
 FDP 198 Price for long-term unsecured funding FDP 98 Difference between the proportion of other financial corporations deposits in total balance sheet at current position and at Year 2.
 FDP 199 Price for long-term secured funding FDP 99 Difference between the proportion of other financial corporations deposits in total balance sheet at current position and at Year 3.
 FDP 200 Price change for long-term unsecured funding in one year FDP 100 Proportion of credit institutions deposits in total liabilities - current position date FDP 201 Price change for long-term secured funding in one year

 FDP 101 Difference between the

-proportions o f credit instit utions

-deposits in to tal balance sh eet at
+proportions of deposits in to

-current positio n and at Year 1 l.
+current positio